AdobeDocs/cc-everywhere/docs/quickstart.md

 These methods are the ones you will use to create a new project or edit an existing one in the CCX editor.
 To learn more about these methods, visit the [API references](api_ref.md) page.

 ## Next Steps: Explore the SDK
-The CCX SDK can be initialized with a customized locale.
+The CC Everywhere SDK can be initialized with a customized locale.
 The [customization](customization.md) documentation along with the [API references](api_ref.md) can help you start working with the SDK in a way that best suits your needs.

 Read more about:
 * How to [create a project](create_project.md) in the editor